mss423/data602-fall2022/Assignment 3/README.md

 All axes in plots should be labeled in an informative manner.
 Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.

-Submit to ELMS at Project 2 Assignment Submission.
+Submit to ELMS at Assignment 3 Submission.